 The data provider supports Encrypted Network Communications, also known as wire encryption, on connections.
 By default, the data provider reflects the server setting.
+For more information, see Using Connection Strings.

 The level of encryption allowed by the data provider depends on the encryption module used.
 With the default encryption module, the data provider supports 40-, 56-, and 128-bit encryption.